The Hong Kong MTR System

 For example, the Hong Kong Airport Express train station is co-located with Central Station on the Hong Kong Island blue line.
-Nevertheless, when I connected from the Hong Kong Station to Central Station, I had to walk at least 5-10 minutes and go down three levels by escalator to get to departing trains.
+Nevertheless, when I connected from the Hong Kong Station to Central Station, I had to walk at least 5-10 minutes and go down three levels by escalator to get to the departing trains.

 After arriving at your destination station, it is necessary to take the correct exit to avoid wasting time in getting to your destination.
-Fortunately, there are listings of streets and tourist areas next to each exit.
+Fortunately, listings of streets and tourist areas are next to each exit.

-Bring good walking shoes, and definitely be prepared to do a lot of walking in the subway stations.
-I personally feel that the subway is not friendly to the elderly and handicapped persons.
+Bring good walking shoes, and be prepared to do a lot of walking in the subway stations.
+I feel that the subway is not friendly to the elderly and handicapped persons.

-If you are able to read either English or Chinese and have a stored value card or pass, the subway is actually easy to use.
+If you can read either English or Chinese and have a stored-value card or pass, the subway is easy to use.
 At all departure and arrival gates, you insert your card into a slot on a card reader and then go through a turnstile.

 Map of the Hong Kong MTR System

 Subway Lines in the Hong Kong MTR System

 The Hong Kong MTR system now has 10 lines which are identifiable by terminal stations and color.
 While on our vacation, I rode four of the lines to various places around Hong Kong.
-In this section, I will summarize the names and colors of all lines, emphasizing the ones that I personally rode.
+In this section, I will summarize the names and colors of all lines, emphasizing the ones that I rode.

 1. The Airport Express or Green Line